-

 Reading: Excerpt from “Imperialist Paranoia & Military Injustice:

-The Persecution and Redemption of Sargent Calloway” by Gil Boehringer
+The Persecution and Redemption of Sergeant Calloway” by Gil Boehringer

 Left My Shackles at the San Isidro Crossroad – Tongo Eisen-Martin, composer